Two Great Railroads, Three Amazing Locations

 During the late 1800’s, the 54 miles of track mentioned above was owned by the Boston, Concord & Montreal Railroad.
 It served as one of the primary routes north through New Hampshire for tourists wishing to make their way from cities like Boston, Hartford and New York to the pristine lakes and mountains of northern New Hampshire and to points further north including northern Vermont and Montreal, Canada if they felt so inclined.

 In the early 1900’s the rights to the rail line were sold to the Boston & Maine Railroad who kept the line active between the Lakes Region and Lincoln, NH for many years in support of the paper mills and other businesses that depended on passenger and freight service.
 Passenger service faded as automobiles and highways became more popular in the 1950’s and once the last of the paper mills closed for good in the mid 1970’s, freight service came to an end as well.
 The rail line was then purchased by the State of New Hampshire and eventually it was offered up for lease.

 These days, the historic rail line between Tilton and Lincoln, NH no longer moves freight like it once did in the late 1800’s and early 1900’s.
-However, the Clark family and their employees are proud to serve as stewards of this line which now offers guests a chance to experience rail travel as it used to be.
-Instead of hauling freight as the trains once did along this route, today’s trains afford guests an opportunity to relax and enjoy the sights and sounds of some of the most beautiful regions of New Hampshire from the comfort of restored vintage coaches.
+However, the Clark family and their employees are proud to serve as Stewards of this line which now offers guests an opportunity to experience rail travel as it used to be.
+Instead of hauling freight as the trains once did along this route, today’s trains afford guests a chance to relax and enjoy the sights and sounds of some of the most beautiful regions of New Hampshire from the comfort of restored vintage coaches.